-Under administrative direction, assists the Director of Child Support Services in planning, directing, organizing, and coordinating the programs and activities of the Department of Child Support Services; directly manages, supervises, and coordinates the activities and operations of the legal division, including preparing and litigating the most complex and sensitive civil, possible criminal, paternity, and child support cases; acts on behalf of the Director of Child Support Services during absences; and performs related duties as assigned.
+Under generaladministrative direction, assists the Director of Child Support Services in planning, directing, organizing, and coordinating the programs and activities of the Department of Child Support Services; directly manages, supervises, and coordinates the activities and operations of the legal division, including preparing and litigating the most complex and sensitive civil, possible criminal, paternity, and child support cases; acts on behalf of the Director of Child Support Services during absences; and performs related duties as assigned.

-SUPERVISION RECEIVED AND EXERCISED
+Distinguishing Characteristics:SUPERVISION RECEIVED AND EXERCISED

 Receives administrative direction from the Director of Child Support Services.
-Exercises direct supervision over management, professional, technical, and administrative support staff.
+Exercises direct supervision over This is a management, professional, technical, and administrative support staff.